 No, you do not need to be a resident of the City to become a member, however some restrictions may apply.
-Please check with our Community Services specialist for more details.
+Please check with our Social Services representative for more details.

 Household trash is collected twice per week on your scheduled collection days.
 Recycling is picked up once per week on your schedule collection day.
 Bulk items are removed once per month on your scheduled bulk collection day.

 The collection carts are property of the City of Miramar and must not be modified, altered, or abused.
 If your cart has been damaged, the following applies: If the damage is your fault, you will be required to pay for a replacement.
 For example, any cart that is destroyed by hot ashes or coals shall be the responsibility of the customer, and it shall be replaced at the customer’s expense.
 Do not leave the cart on the street where it may be stolen or damaged.

 Carts are under the care of the resident.
 However, should the collection crew damage a cart, they are required to repair and or replace it.

 If you have a damaged cart or need additional carts email email@example.com or call (954) 602.4357 (HELP)

 Do not place Household Hazardous Waste (HHW) or E-Waste (flammables, paint, poisons, motor oil, etc.) inside the cart.

 The City of Miramar offers no-cost monthly drop-off events the first Saturday of each month at 17200 Pines Blvd. between 8am and 2pm.

 Please bring a driver’s license and proof of Miramar residency, remain in your vehicle and follow all COVID protocols.
 Visit https://miramarfl.gov/hazardouswaste